home-assistant-libs/python-matter-server/docs/docker.md

 We strongly recommend using Home Assistant OS along with the official Matter Server add-on to use Matter with Home Assistant.
-The Matter integration automatically installs the Python Matter Server add-on.
+The Matter integration automatically installs the Matter Server as an add-on.
 Please refer to the [Home Assistant documentation](https://www.home-assistant.io/integrations/matter/).

 Home Assistant OS has been tested and tuned to be used with Matter and Thread, which makes this combination the best tested and largely worry free environment.